 The typical speed of drifting photons (I.e., their RMS velocity toward the impact) is called Thermal velocity.
 It is given by the formula Vrms = (kT/Mp)½, where T is temperature, Mp is the proton mass (1.7×10‑27kg), and k is the Boltzmann constant, 1.4×10‑23kg m2s‑2K‑1.

 The temperature T is the temperature of our region of space, the local interstellar cloud.
-Current thinking puts that temperature at 6000K, which is about the same as the surface of the sun.
-Good thing space has low humidity.
+Current thinking puts that temperature at 6000K, which is about the same as the surface of the sun, so it's a good thing space has low humidity.

 Plugging in the numbers gives us the typical proton drift velocity, Vrms = (kT/Mp)½ = (1.4×10‑23kg m2s‑2K‑1 × 6000K / 1.7×10‑27kg)½ = (4.9×107 m2s‑2)½ = 7×103m/s.

-The kinetic energy of impacting protons depended on their mass and Finger's velocity.
+The kinetic energy of impacting protons depended on their mass and the Finger's velocity.